kundajelab/variant-scorer/README.md

 -bs or --batch_size: the batch size to use for the model.
 Default is 512.

 -sc or --schema: the format for the input variants list.
-Choices are: 'bed', 'plink', 'neuro-variants', 'chrombpnet', 'original'.
+Choices are: 'bed', 'plink', 'chrombpnet', 'original'.
 Default is 'chrombpnet'.

 -p or --peaks: a bed file containing peak regions.